Data Protection

 Physical access

-As data is stored either in an external data centre or in Azure, physical access is restricted by the physical data centre policy (Equinix).
+As data is stored either in an external data centre or in Azure, physical access is restricted by the physical data centre policy (Digital Realty).
 Only people with the highest operational clearance (operational administrators) are allowed to request access.
 People not having the highest clearance can access the data centre, but only under the supervision of a person with the highest clearance.
 Each operational administrator can have the supervision of a maximum of one (1) person per data centre visit.

 published on: 9-6-2023